solomonsjoseph/RePORTaLiN/docs/sphinx/developer_guide/extending.rst

 **Type Safety Benefits**

-The module has 100% type hint coverage:
+The module has complete type hint coverage:

 - All functions have parameter and return type annotations
 - IDEs provide better autocomplete and error detection